 I wasn’t prepared for that.
 Logically I know that Ona can’t replace anyone.
 I get that she can’t heal the parts of my heart that are still raw.
 But somehow, I let this idea, this dream of “another baby” stand at the threshold of the empty place left by our losses and then expected the fulfilling of that dream to break in and flood the empty.

 Ona’s birth did break in and fill, but not to heal.
 Children after loss are a balm and a hope and joy, but they aren’t healers.
 That’s why my Jesus is here.
 That’s what He does.
-He does flood in and fill me.
-I can expect that of Him, because it’s what He promises.
+He does flood in and fills me.
+I can expect that of Him because it’s what He promises.

 My husband has a natural affinity for this: he’s great at pulling back the bandage and looking thoughtfully at the wound that losing our babies left.
 Me on the other hand, I tend to curl up and hide the damage under the pretense of not wanting to bother other people with my pain.
 I let it smolder until I can’t do anything but sit in a puddle of tears in the bathroom, wondering what’s the matter with me.